lino-framework/book/docs/specs/contacts.rst

     Person

       A natural human person with a gender, first and last name.
-Represented by the :class:`Person` model.
       See also :ref:`lino.tutorial.human`.

+      You can see the persons in your database via :menulabel:`Contacts --> Persons`.
+They are stored using the :class:`Person` database model.

+      ..
+        >>> show_menu_path('contacts.Persons')
+        Contacts --> Persons

     Organization

       A corporation, company, organization, family or any other potential :term:`partner` that is *not* a :term:`person`.

-Represented by the :class:`Company` model.
+      You can see the organizations in your database via :menulabel:`Contacts --> Organizations`.
+They are stored using the :class:`Company` database model.

+      ..
+        >>> show_menu_path('contacts.Companies')
+        Contacts --> Organizations

 A :term:`contact person` is when a given *person* exercises a given *function* in a given *organization*.
-A :term:`function` is what a given :term:`person` can exercise in a given :term:`organization`.
+A :term:`contact function` is what a given :term:`person` can exercise in a given :term:`organization`.

 .. glossary::

     Contact person

       The fact that a given :term:`person` exercises a given function within a given :term:`organization`.

-Represented by :class:`Role`.
+      The :guilabel:`Contact persons` panel of an organization's :term:`detail view` shows the contact persons of this organization.
+The :guilabel:`Is contact for` panel of a person's :term:`detail view` shows the organizations where this person exercises a function.

+      Contact person entries are stored using the :class:`Role` database model.

     Contact function